csev/sakai-scripts/README.md

         cd dev
         git clone https://github.com/csev/sakai-scripts

-* Read the instructions in profile.txt to update your login files.
+* Read and follow the instructions in *profile.txt* to update your login files.
 Once you update your login files, close your terminal window and reopen a brand new window and type: